 These crispy quinoa fritters pack a lot of flavor, thanks to lots of scallion and cilantro.
 If you have quinoa cooked ahead of time, this comes together in a snap.
 These are nice served with Asian-style soups like Bok Choy, Tofu, and Baby Corn Soup.
 If you’re serving these with any other Asian-Style meal, I highly recommend taking the 5 minutes or less to make “Duck” Sauce, as pictured.
 Otherwise, these are nice served as a side dish for meals in which veggies take center stage, such as hearty stews, or bean dishes.

-Makes 12 fritters; 2 to 3 fritters per serving
+Makes about 12 fritters; 2 to 3 fritters per serving

 - 1/2 cup whole wheat pastry flour, spelt flour, or gluten-free flour mix